beSaif/ctrlfirl/README.md

 # CtrlF(IRL)

-An Flutter APP that let's you take/upload photos of texts and instantly chat with it.
+An Flutter App that let's you take/upload photos of texts and instantly chat with it.

 ## 📸 Preview